platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 #### URLs in non-Production environments

-URLS in non-Production environments follow a different pattern.
+URLs in non-Production environments follow a different pattern.

 No matter how you have set your default domain (even if you don't have one), using either the absolute URL or the `{default}` placeholder results in the same URL.